 There is currently no vaccine to prevent COVID-19 infection.
 The best way to prevent infection is to avoid being exposed to this virus.
 However, as a reminder, the CDC always recommends everyday preventive actions to help prevent the spread of respiratory viruses, including:

-- Practice social distancing vigilantly
+- Practice physical distancing vigilantly

 - Wear a cloth face covering